 Customs brokers ease the export and import of goods by making calculation and payment of duties and taxes that are due when a shipment arrives and leaves the border.

-To make it more simple, customs brokers acts as liaison officers in an army.
+To make it more simple, customs brokers act as liaison officers in an army.
 They facilitate the communication between the main actors of commercial cross-border operation: importers, freight carriers, warehouse owners/services providers and government agencies – in most cases – Customs Offices.

 The customs broker is maybe the most important piece in the logistic chain of a cross-border shipment between the U.S. and Canada.

 All goods transports have to be accompanied by a Bill of Lading.
 The bill of lading or BOL acts like a contract between the carrier of the goods (in our case, a trucking company) and the shipper.
 The bill of lading provides all the details of the shipment and it must be handed to the truck driver at the moment of loading.
-A copy of the BOL must also be attached on the packed shipment inside the truck.
+A copy of the BOL must also be attached to the packed shipment inside the truck.

 To understand Bill of Lading more clearly, let’s suppose that a trucking company has to transport computers from the U.S. to Canada.
 Before the computers are loaded in the truck, the driver and the shipper representative has to sign the bill of lading.